sdepold/javascript-basics/dev-ops/02-database-migrations/README.md

 The moment more than one developer is involved, things become harder to maintain and communicate.
 --> Every change to the schema needs to be discussed and synchronized with all developers.

+### Automatic migrations

+...

+### Framework independency

+## Homework

+Extend the automatic approach example with a feature to search for hobbies.
+The data type could be a list of strings, a comma separated string or you could go crazy and introduce a many to many relationship.

+Additionally, feel free to create a Web UI for the search functionality.